CHIN (AM): History

-Early Years
+Early years

 CHIN is one of Canada's first multilingual broadcast outlets along with Montreal's CFMB.
 Toronto broadcaster Johnny Lombardi and lawyer and North York mayor James Ditson Service signed on the station in 1966.
 The 1540 AM frequency had originally been used by CHFI-FM to simulcast on the AM band, but owner Ted Rogers was dissatisfied with the frequency.
 At the time, it was only licensed as a daytimer, required to sign off at sunset to protect U.S. and Bahamian clear-channel stations that also broadcast on the frequency.
 Lombardi and Service bought Radio 1540 Limited from Rogers in 1965.

 They used the frequency to launch CHIN the next year, while Rogers shifted CHFI-AM to 680 kHz, where it became CFTR.
 In 1967, CHIN launched a sister station, 100.7 CHIN-FM.
 Both stations are licensed by the Canadian Radio-television and Telecommunications Commission (CRTC) to carry a schedule of programs in numerous languages aimed at Toronto's many ethnic groups.

+Bruno Gerussi became the station's morning host in January 1967, replacing Al Boliska.
+He hosted a popular morning show, Gerussi, Words and Music starting in 1967, which later moved to CBC Radio where it was called Gerussi!.
+The show became popular, however, and in the fall of 1967, CBC Radio gave him a national daily morning show, Gerussi!, and became the model for the network's This Country in the Morning and Morningside in the 1970s.

 Loss and recovery of license

-Lombardi was summoned to appear before the CRTC in 1970 after a Serbian-language programme aired on CHIN, calling for the assassination of Yugoslavia's consul in Toronto.
+Lombardi was summoned to appear before the CRTC in 1970, after a Serbian-language programme aired on CHIN, calling for the assassination of Yugoslavia's consul in Toronto.
 Due to this incident, and other issues, the CRTC refused to renew CHIN's license and ordered the station off the air by the end of the year.
 Lombardi was also in conflict with Service and another minority shareholder, James Longo, who had appealed for the license to be transferred from Lombardi to themselves.

 Subsequently, Lombardi bought out Service's share of the company (Longo was not recognized as a shareholder by the CRTC).
-Lombardi was able to regain the license after a new hearing in which Service and two other bidders failed to convince the CRTC to award the license to one of them over Lombardi.
+Lombardi was able to regain the license after a new hearing in which Service, Foster Hewitt, owner of CKFH where Lombardi had hosted a show prior to launching CHIN, and former CBC broadcaster John Fisher failed to convince the CRTC to award the license to one of them over Lombardi.